-Here we look at the top UK Fintech Companies in 2019 – the product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.
+Here we look at the top UK Fintech Companies in 2020 – the innovative product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.

 Due to the fast-changing nature of consumer behaviour, cyber security threats, government and industry regulation, and the finance technologies available, Fintech is one of the most dynamic, and therefore exciting, areas of technology.